bump-sh/docs/src/_guides/bump-sh-tutorials/feedback.md

 ![Screenshot of an example API Documentation on Bump.sh, with the Give feedback button highlighted at the top right of the screen.](/images/help/feedback-button.png)

-When you click that the form you set up should appear.
-Then you can send a test submission, to make sure it works as expected.
+Click the link that has appeared, and try sending a test submission to make sure it works as expected.
 When you do this it's best to do it in a private window to flush out any odd permissions issues, because you want to emulate an end-user, and they won't be logged in to the form builder software either.

 ## Alternative Idea: GitHub Issues as Feedback